For a better experience, keep your browser up to date. Check here for latest versions.

-For a better experience, keep your browser up to date.
-Check here for latest versions.

 August 15, 2019

 Darian Sampare, Website Developer Intern at Animikii, talks with Jen and Dakota about the challenges and benefits of entering the tech sector as an Indigenous person.
 Even today, there are substantial barriers for Indigenous students and young people who are thinking about entering the tech sector.
 We discuss these barriers and also explore some of the benefits of technology for Indigenous communities with this episode's guest, Darian Sampare, who, as an Indigenous Computer Sciences student at Uvic, has experienced many of these issues first-hand.

 Darian Sampare is Gitxsan from Hazelton, BC and resides in Victoria, BC.
 He is currently a student at the University of Victoria in the Computer Science program.
 Darian has worked in and out of the Indigenous tech-sector for the past few years while attending school, including positions within the community and running his own startup.
 Most recently, he spent this summer

 on a co-op at Animikii working as a Web Developer.
-He is passionate about honing his craft in technology while advocating for other indigenous people entering the field.
+He is passionate about honing his craft in technology while advocating for Indigenous people entering the field.

 Dakota Lightning brings Animikii's projects to life by making them look great, work across all platforms and are a delight for users to interact with.
 As our resident front-end expert, he is responsible for delivering engaging experiences through the latest web technologies.
 Dakota is a member of the Samson Cree Nation and lives and works on Vancouver Island.